 If you’re dreaming of moving away and retiring somewhere else, keep on reading to find out the perfect top 6 places for retirees!

 Share of population age 60+: 39%

 Median Monthly Rent: $1,152

 The beautiful white sand beaches of Lido Key and Siesta Key draw many retirees to this area of Florida.
 Sarasota’s residents say they feel strongly supported by their social and community relationships.
 There’s no state income tax in Florida and the moderate housing costs allow retirees on a budget to enjoy Florida’s beach retirement.
 Tourism is a major industry, and luxury hotels, restaurants, and shops serve both residents and visitors.
 Property and violent crime rates are lower here than in comparable metro areas, and health care is easily accessible.
 Plus, there is a vibrant retiree community in Sarasota.

 2. Fort Myers, Florida

 Median Monthly Rent: $1,093

-Art and science museums, restaurants, and a large retiree community put Fort Myers on our list of best destinations to retire to in 2022.
+Art and science museums, restaurants, and a large retiree community put Fort Myers on our list of best destinations to retire.
 This Gulf Coast city scored well on desirability and happiness metrics, with residents reporting they have supportive relationships within their community and are able to comfortably manage their economic life.
 The median home price of $217,100 makes the Fort Myers area an affordable place to spend your retirement years fishing, boating, or relaxing at the beach.
 The local economy is driven by tourism, so you know there are many attractions to explore in Fort Myers.